Conversions

 |---|

-| Payment webhook | PSP confirms a successful payment and returns AAP metadata. | Verified checkout conversion. |
+| Payment webhook | Merchant payment processor confirms a successful payment and returns AAP metadata. | Verified checkout conversion only after authentication and reconciliation checks pass. |

 | Merchant conversion report | Merchant reports sessionId, orderReference, and transaction value. | Pending validation. |